 Along with Cantrell Andrews, Kweku Arkorful, and Aaron Adeoye, Wyky Jean co-founded the Honorable Young Men Club.
 The HYMC seeks to establish a community of empowerment for young men where they learn how to communicate, persevere through adversity, and be equipped for success.
 Learn more about the world they’re changing at @HonorableYoungMenClub and watch the BIG Dream Gathering’s Youtube feature Shaping Future Leaders by Building Strong Men in Missouri.

-Learn what the mobile learning and face covering policies will be during the 2021-22 school year on CCA’s Fort Lauderdale Campus along with the reasons why such decisions were prayerfully made by the school’s leadership team.
+Discover what COVID-19 protocols will be in place during the 2021-22 school year on CCA’s Fort Lauderdale Campus along with the reasons such decisions were prayerfully made by the school’s leadership team.
+If your family is praying about a change in schools this school year, visit CCAEagles.org/Tour.